-While you are working on subtitling or translating a video in a certain language, you most likely click the Save button in the editor a few times.
-When you click the Save button in the Amara Editor, a new version of your subtitles is saved to the server without overwriting the previous version, which also remains stored on the server.
+While you are working on subtitling or translating a video, it is best practice to frequently click the Save button in the Amara Editor.
+Each time you save in the editor, a new version of your subtitles is saved to the server without overwriting the previous version, which also remains stored on the server.
+These are called subtitle versions or revisions.

 A subtitle version includes the subtitle text, subtitle timing, and video title and description in the language of the subtitles.
 Multiple versions of the same subtitles can be shown on the subtitle language page.
-You can compare two subtitle versions and roll back to a previous version if you need to quickly restore the previous version after making an error before saving.
+You can compare two subtitle versions and also roll back to a previous version if you need to quickly restore a different version of the subtitles.

 View, Compare and Rollback Subtitle Versions